andkov/about/2016/feb/weekly-update-2016-02-29.md

 A. [ialsa-car-methods](https://github.com/IALSA/ialsa-car-methods)

 B. [wave-inclusion](https://github.com/IALSA/wave-inclusion)
  - 1. progress.
 Met with G.Muniz and A.Robitaille ([log](https://github.com/IALSA/wave-inclusion/issues/13)).
 During the meeting we identified the focal objective at this moment: to demonstrate how statistical conclusion evolves with the maturation of the logitudinal study.
 Focus on using real data before designing a simulation that could attribute the effect to the features of the temporal design.
- - 2. next steps. creating an information display for univeratite linear models, which would be the basis for demonstrate the problem facing modellers by the unfolding waves of longitudinal studies.
+ - 2. next steps. creating an information display for univeratite linear models.
+We need to demonstrate the effect of the number of waves to include into the analysis on the conclusions draws from the statistical model.
+Attrition has a particular role to play in this explanation.

 C. [portland-physical-cognitive](https://github.com/IALSA/Portland-physical-cognitive)